raphaelsalak/SteveHarvey-game/README.md

 What is it?

 Me and my partner Kody have decided to make a battle combat game called Steve Harvey Space Battle.
 It is inspired by games such as asteroids and galactica.
-Steve harvey is the main character and he tries to survive a finite amount of levels!
+Steve harvey is the main character and he tries to survive a finite amount of levels and the levels get harder!
 We added a new movement system where the main player, Steve, can glide!

 Controls:
 w - glide up